-Walk on some of the world’s most famous active volcanoes, including the mighty Mt.
+Hiking on some of the world’s most famous active volcanoes, including the mighty Mt.
 Etna

 Wonderful beaches, panoramic vistas and traditional picturesque Mediterranean fishing villages

-Chic Taormina and its world-famous classical Greek Theatre
+Stay in chic Taormina and discover its world-famous classical Greek Theatre

-On this self-guided trip, you will walk along gorgeous and dramatic trails among some of the most dramatic coastal landscapes on earth.
+On this self-guided hiking trip, you will follow stunning and dramatic trails along some of the most dramatic coastal landscapes on earth.
 You will be island-hopping between the stunning Aeolian islands of Lipari, Stromboli, Vulcano and Salina, climbing smouldering volcanoes and enjoying the local cuisine of fresh seafood and delicious pastas, washed down with sweet Malvasia wine.

 The Aeolians are arguably the most pristine archipelago in the entire Mediterranean, and are also a UNESCO World Heritage Site.
-You will have the opportunity to witness the spectacular fiery eruptions of Mount Stromboli at dusk, as well as enjoying panoramic vistas from the slopes of the awesome Mount Etna.
+You will have the opportunity to witness the spectacular fiery eruptions of Mount Stromboli, as well as enjoying panoramic vistas from the slopes of the awesome Mount Etna.

 Of course, no trip to Sicily would be complete without exploring Taormina, the “Pearl of the Mediterranean”, with its world-famous ancient Greek Theatre.